two maine coon cats sitting next to each other licking their lips

 HEAD SHAPE: medium in width and slightly longer in length than width with a squareness to the muzzle.
 Allowance should be made for broadening in older studs.
 Cheekbones are high.

 MUZZLE/CHIN: is visibly square, medium in length and blunt ended when viewed in profile.
-It may give the appearance of being a rectangle but should not appear to be tapering or pointed.
-The length and width of the muzzle should be proportionate to the rest of the head and present a pleasant, balanced appearance.
+It may give the appearance of being a rectangle but should not be tapering or pointed.
+The length and width of the muzzle should be proportionate to the rest of the head.
+It should present a pleasant, balanced appearance.
 The chin should be strong, firm and in line with the upper lip and nose.
 When viewed in profile the chin depth should be observable and give the impression of a square, 90-degree angle.
 A chin lacking in depth, i.e. one that tapers from the jaw line to the lip, is not considered strong, firm or desirable.

-PROFILE: should be proportionate to the overall length of the head and should exhibit a slight concavity when viewed in profile.
+PROFILE: It should be proportionate to the overall length of the head.
+There should be a slight concavity when viewed in profile.
 The profile should be relatively smooth and free of pronounced bumps and/or humps.
-A profile that is straight from the brow line to the tip of the nose is not acceptable, nor should the profile show signs of having a “break” or “stop.”
+A profile that is straight from the brow line to the tip of the nose is not acceptable.
+The profile must not show signs of having a “break” or “stop.”

 EARS: Shape: large, well-tufted, wide at base, tapering to appear pointed.
 Set: approximately one ear’s width apart at the base; not flared.